-Health Need: Chronic Diseases

-Strategy or Program Name Summary Description Planned FY21 Community Grants Program Grant funds may be awarded to nonprofit organizations to deliver services and strengthen service systems, which improve the health and well-being of vulnerable and underserved populations. \boxtimes Community Wellness Program: Chronic Disease/Diabetes Self- Management Program Provides residents who have chronic diseases with the knowledge, tools and motivation needed to become proactive in their health through 6-week workshops.
-Smoking Cessation Program Facilitates Freedom From Smoking®, an eight session seminar, to help encourage participants to work on the process and problems of quitting. \boxtimes \boxtimes
+Health Need: Chronic Diseases Strategy or Program Name Summary Description Active FY21 Planned FY22 Community Grants Program Grant funds may be awarded to nonprofit organizations to deliver services and strengthen service systems, which improve the health and well-being of vulnerable and underserved populations. \boxtimes \boxtimes Community Wellness Program: Chronic Disease/Diabetes Self- Management Program Provides residents who have chronic diseases with the knowledge, tools and motivation needed to become proactive in their health through 6-week workshops.

-Impact: The initiatives addressing chronic diseases are anticipated to result in: early identification of chronic health issues, avoiding hospital admissions for two of the most prevalent ambulatory care sensitive conditions in our community (diabetes and Congestive Heart Failure), and motivating individuals to quit smoking and improve the length and quality of life.
+Impact: The initiatives addressing chronic diseases are anticipated to result in: early identification of chronic health issues, avoiding hospital admissions for two of the most prevalent ambulatory care sensitive conditions in our community (diabetes and Congestive Heart Failure).